Pivot Tables in Excel: How to Use the PivotTable Function

 VALUE FIELD SETTINGS

-One of the particularly useful tricks to know when using PivotTables is how to change the ‘Value Field Settings’.
+One particularly useful trick when using PivotTables is changing the ‘Value Field Settings’.
 You do this by clicking on the down arrow on the right side of the field in the ‘VALUES’ area.

 Then the ‘Value Field Settings’ wizard will appear.

 This is where you can change how you want your Value field summarised.
-Let’s change our setting to Average and click OK.
+Change the setting to Average and click OK.

 You can also access this by right clicking on the column in the PivotTable and going to ‘Summarize Values By’.